Flash Gordon Strange Adventure Magazine

 Flash Gordon Strange Adventure Magazine was a pulp magazine which was launched in December 1936.
 It was published by Harold Hersey, and was an attempt to cash in on the growing comics boom, and the popularity of the Flash Gordon comic strip in particular.
 The magazine contained a novel about Flash Gordon and three unrelated stories; there were also eight full-page color illustrations.
-The quality of both the artwork and the fiction was low, and the magazine only saw a single issue.
+The quality of both the artwork and the fiction was low, and the magazine saw only a single issue.
 It is now extremely rare.

 Publication history and contents

 Although science fiction (sf) had been published before the 1920s, it did not begin to coalesce into a separately marketed genre until the appearance in 1926 of Amazing Stories, a pulp magazine published by Hugo Gernsback.
 After 1931, when Miracle Science and Fantasy Stories was launched, no new science fiction magazines appeared for several years.
 In 1934 a science fiction comic strip following the adventures of superhero Flash Gordon appeared in newspapers and quickly became popular.
 In 1936 the strip spawned a movie serial in thirteen parts, also titled Flash Gordon.
 Late that year Harold Hersey, an experienced pulp magazine editor and publisher, decided to launch three new magazines based on comics.
 The first two were titled Dan Dunn Detective Magazine and Tailspin Tommy Air Adventure Magazine; these were launched in September and October 1936 respectively.
 The third was Flash Gordon Strange Adventures Magazine, which saw a single issue, dated December 1936; it was copyrighted by both Hersey and King Features, the syndicate that owned the copyright to Flash Gordon.
 Dan Dunn and Tailspin Tommy produced one more issue each before Hersey closed down the venture.
-It is not known why only one issue of Flash Gordon Strange Adventure Magazine appeared; poor sales figures from the other magazines may have been responsible, or Hersey may simply have run out of money, or possibly King Features, the owner of the copyright to Flash Gordon, only granted rights to Hersey for one issue, and withdrew from the venture after the first issue appeared.
+Hersey planned a second issue of Flash Gordon Strange Adventure, but it never appeared.
+It is not known why; poor sales figures from the other magazines may have been responsible, or Hersey may simply have run out of money, or possibly King Features, the owner of the copyright to Flash Gordon, granted rights to Hersey for only one issue, and withdrew from the venture after the first issue appeared.
 Sf historian Everett Bleiler notes that Hersey did not mention the venture in his autobiographical Pulpwood Editor, published a year later, and adds that "given Hersey's usual attempts to glorify himself and to gild his failures, this silence suggests a fiasco larger than usual".